stan-hua/CytoImageNet/README.md

 3. **Dim**/empty images
 > * This filter removes images whose 75th percentile pixel intensity is equal to 0.
 Intuitively, this would suggest that most of the image is dark.
 '75th percentile' was chosen based on plotting examples of dim images and experimenting with different thresholds.

+> **NOTE**: We have no guarantees for the quality of the data outside of these quality checks.

 **RELEVANT CODE**: [`prepare_dataset.py`](https://github.com/stan-hua/CytoImageNet/blob/12e43ae03e7a303974faa6803711063b21e402ca/scripts/data_processing/prepare_dataset.py)